LBHackney-IT/housing-needs-single-view-proto-api/readme.md

 2\.
 Add a .env file in the root directory (see .env.sample for file structure).

 3\.
-Set the following value in .env (The production values can be found in the AWS param store):
+Set the following value in .env (the production values can be found in the AWS param store):

 ```
 /hn-single-view-api/dev/SINGLEVIEW_DB=postgresql://singleview_user:@localhost:10101/hnsingleview